andizimmerer/andizimmerer.github.io/content/posts/lfx-tikv/index.md

 As mentioned before, some projects might have their own application process.
 This was also the case for TiKV.
-For TiKV, I had to solve one task out of two task groups and open a pull request with my solution.
+For TiKV, I had to complete one task from a given list and open a pull request with my solution.
 It was possible to choose which task I wanted to complete (only one was necessary).
 However, because the problems were small and quite fun, I did some more.
 This certainly helped for my application as well.

-The maintainers did choose the challenges very carefully because all tasks were highly relevant for the LFX project later on.
+The maintainers did choose the challenges very carefully because all of them were highly relevant for the LFX project later on.
 The tasks were actual issues from the TiKV repository and the pull requests were actually merged upstream and deployed into production.
-So that was already the first meaningful impact and the program hasn't even started!
+So that was already the first meaningful impact and the program hadn't even started!

 I also had to join the [TiKV Slack](https://slack.tidb.io/invite?team=tikv-wg&channel=general).
 The maintainers created a specific channel where applicants could ask for help: How to setup the development environment, how everything works, and so on...
 The people were very helpful and responded quickly.